 |Timeline of Infection||Diagnostic tests available|

-|Within a few days after symptoms begin||Antigen-capture enzyme-linked immunosorbent assay (ELISA) testing IgM ELISA Polymerase chain reaction (PCR) Virus isolation|
+|Within a few days after symptoms begin||Antigen-capture enzyme-linked immunosorbent assay (ELISA) testing IgM ELISA, polymerase chain reaction (PCR), Virus isolation|

-|Later in disease course or after recovery||IgM and IgG antibodies|
+|Later in the disease course or after recovery||IgM and IgG antibodies|

 |Retrospectively in deceased patients||Immunohistochemistry testing |